clfkenny/clfkenny.github.io/projects/pokemon_classifier/index.md

 ## Introduction

-The goal will be to see if we can classify a pokemon's type based on their base stats.
+Playing pokemon as a kid, I've noticed that certain types would have The goal will be to see if we can classify a pokemon's type based on their base stats.

 ```python
 import requests